Find the answers to your questions across a variety of topics:

 It is no longer possible to include or add children to a British or Irish passport.
 All children (including babies) who are not already included on a valid 10 year passport will need to hold their own passport if they are to travel abroad.
 Children who are already included on an existing passport may continue to travel with the passport holder until the child reaches the age of 16 when the passport on which the child is included expires, or the passport on which the child is included is submitted for amendment.
 However, if you are the holder of a joint passport (with your spouse), which is still valid, please note your spouse cannot use the passport to travel without you.
 Holders of non-EEC passports require a visa for France.
 Visas can take up to 6 weeks to obtain from the French Consulate.

 When taking your car to the continent, you must advise your insurance company so that they can ensure you have adequate cover whilst abroad.
 They may issue you with a green card to take with you.
 You may also consider extending any breakdown insurance to cover you on your holiday too.
 This is something you can take through Eurocamp; please see the insurance pages for details.
 Furthermore there will be some items you must keep in your vehicle when driving in some countries, for example a reflective vest, spare bulbs and warning triangle.
-To help you out, Eurocamp offer an optional European Drivers' Kit, available to order when you make a booking.
+What's more, from July 2013, it has become compulsory in France to carry an unused self breathalyser test kit, marked with the French ‘NF’ certification standard.

 More information can be found in your European guide closer to your departure date, or you can find useful driving hints and tips at www.drive-alive.co.uk.